 - Assessing competitor tactics and industry standards and adjusting the company’s approach accordingly

 In addition, a director of sales may develop and execute orientation and training programs for new hires and current employees.
-This position is a good fit for those who have a strategic mindset, good decision-making and leadership skills.
+This position is a good fit for those who have a strategic mindset as well as good decision-making and leadership skills.

 An MBA in marketing will give you a wide range of skills that you can use in any area you want.
 The management positions will give you the privilege of overseeing sales and development from the beginning stages to execution.
-Earn a marketing MBA degree to explore all you can in the field of marketing.
+Earn a marketing MBA degree to explore all you can in a marketing career path.